Warfare (film): Plot

-Alpha One falls back and regroups in the house, tending to Sam and Elliott's severe injuries.
-Sam constantly screams in agony while Elliott remains unconscious.
-Erik urgently calls Alpha Two to redeploy onto their position, but their advance is delayed by firefights in the street.
-Air support returns, but because enemy fighters are so close to Alpha One's position, McDonald can only coordinate a show of force.
+Alpha One regroups back in the house, tending to Sam and Elliott's severe injuries.
+Alpha Two is prevented from redeploying to help Alpha One by firefights in the street.
+Air support returns, but because enemy fighters are so close to Alpha One's position, MacDonald can only coordinate a show of force.
 Ray and Erik's traumatic brain injuries cause them to dissociate and become badly disoriented.
-Elliot eventually regains consciousness, and morphine is applied to him and Sam.

-Alpha Two reach Alpha One's building; Erik allows Alpha Two leader, Jake, to take command.
-Jake's request for another CASEVAC is denied for fear of another IED attack.
-He orders his communications officer, John, to impersonate the brigade's commanding officer to approve their evacuation.
-The SEALs provide covering fire as Elliott and Sam are each loaded into a Bradley and successfully extracted.
-The remaining soldiers return to the house with insurgents converging on their position.
-Believing they might have infiltrated the second floor from the roof, Jake orders two other Bradleys to take out the top deck of their building.
-Under the cover of another show of force, Alpha One and Alpha Two are extracted by the Bradleys and leave the neighborhood under heavy fire.
-The families in the house slowly emerge from the bedroom, relieved that the soldiers have left.
-The surviving insurgents cautiously gather in the street.
+Alpha Two arrives at the building and Jake takes command at Erik's request.
+His request for another CASEVAC is referred up the chain of command for fear of another IED attack and he orders his communications officer, John, to impersonate the brigade's commanding officer to approve their evacuation.
+The SEALs provide covering fire as Elliott and Sam are successfully evacuated by Bradley.
+The survivors prepare to defend the house with insurgents converging on them, and order Bradleys to rake the second floor above them with their cannons.
+Under the cover of another show of force, Alpha One and Alpha Two are transported out of the area by Bradleys under heavy fire.
+The civilians slowly emerge from the bedroom, relieved the soldiers have left, while insurgents walk into the street.

-The film ends on the title card: For Elliott.
-Before the end credits roll, the real SEAL Team 5 involved in the mission are shown participating in the production of the film, alongside a photo montage that shows the actual house, the declassified/classified individuals involved and the actors portraying them.